 Civil Externships

-The City Attorney’s Office (CAO) is committed to making Seattle an empowered and thriving community for all.
+The City Attorney’s Office (CAO) is committed to doing its part to make Seattle an empowered and thriving community for all.
 We believe working innovatively and collaboratively with community partners is necessary to promote equity and accountability.
-Every City employee and volunteer must play a role in ending institutional racism.

-The Civil Division provides legal counsel aand representation to the City’s elected and appointed officials, and departments, and consists of eight sections specializing in an area of practice.
-To learn more about our practice areas of practice, please visit the Civil Division.
-Six sections participate in our externship program.
+The Civil Division provides legal counsel and representation to the City’s elected and appointed officials, as well as all City departments.
+The Division is comprised of eight sections specializing in specific areas of practice.
+More information about these practice areas is available in the Civil Division portion of this website.
+Seven sections participate in our externship program.

 When is the earliest opportunity in each section?

-• Complex and Constitutional Litigation - Winter 2023
+- Complex and Constitutional Litigation - Summer/Fall 2025

 What are the requirements for a student externship in the Civil Division?